 The programme is taught entirely in English

-The next application deadlines for degree-seeking students are in 2017:
+The next application deadlines for degree-seeking students are:

 Please keep in mind that you need to upload the following documents:

 - Statement of your objectives and expectations regarding the studies

 - Two letters of reference

 In 2019, the University of Akureyri will offer students the LLM and MA programmes in Polar Law (with or without the West Nordic Studies option) as well as a 60 ECTS programme at Master's level leading to a Graduate Diploma.

 - Diploma in Polar Law on Master Level, Postgraduate Diploma, 60 ECTS

 - Polar law with West Nordic Studies, LL.M., 120 ECTS

 - Polar Law with West Nordic Studies, M.A., 120 ECTS